LeonSering/leonsering/content/travelling/usa_2022/index.md

       title: USA 2022
       subtitle: April 17 to October 11
       text: |-
-        <p align="justify">Starting in Los Angeles, my girlfriend and I embarked on a road trip
-        in our trusty Jeep Liberty named "Rusty".
+        Starting in Los Angeles, my girlfriend and I embarked on a road trip in our trusty Jeep Liberty named "Rusty".
 We explored the national parks of the USA, including the stunning landscapes of the Southwest, Texas, Florida, the East Coast, the North, and the West Coast.
-From the iconic red rock formations of Arches and Canyonlands to the majestic beauty of Yosemite and Yellowstone, our journey allowed us to experience the diverse wonders of nature together.</p>
+From the iconic red rock formations of Arches and Canyonlands to the majestic beauty of Yosemite and Yellowstone, our journey allowed us to experience the diverse wonders of nature together.
         <center>{{< figure src="usa_route.jpeg" >}}</center>
         {{< gallery album="usa_2022" >}}
     design: